garrardkitchen/blog/content/posts/nodejs-install-e401.md

 {{</ hint >}}

-Ok then, obviously I've set my default registry somewhere to something other than npmjs!
+Ok then, I've _obviously_ set my default registry to something other than npmjs!

 This will not have been an issue or noticeable if I had have been connected to my works VPN as I know for a fact, the upstream sources of our npm Azure DevOps npm feed is in fact `https://registry.npmjs.org`.

-Anyhow, to work through this slight annoyance, for this I typed:
+Anyhow, to work through this slight annoyance, I typed:

 ```powershell
 nodejs install --registry https://registry.npmjs.org